WengerK/vscode-highlight-bad-chars/DEVELOPING.md

 ## Publish

-* Push every commits on the master branch of the Github & Visualstudio plateform.
+* Push every commits on the master branch of GitHub.
 * Bump the versions into the CHANGELOG.md & the VERSION.md.
 * Publish on the Marketplace using the `vsce publish` command.